Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 ### Protocol Safety

-Internal evaluation from yearn’s point-of-view of how resilient are the protocols that the strategy works with.
+Internal evaluation from Yeeldx’s point-of-view of how resilient are the protocols that the strategy works with.
 It regards safety measures given the current DeFi security standards, it's heavily based on informed opinions regarding our internal assessments and due diligence compared to the top projects in DeFI.
 Accounts for multisig health, decentralization, bounty programs, audits, etc.

 We hope to improve this dimension with the help of the DeFI community to potentially use a standard scoring system that is widely accepted in the ecosystem to replace our current scoring table: